 - MEDICAL PAYMENTS: If you are involved in an accident while riding a motorcycle, the chances of suffering a personal injury are high.
 Medical payments can help cover your medical bills so you can make sure to get the care you need.

 In addition to the above-mentioned insurances, make sure you also carry health insurance.
 Ideally, where auto insurance and motorcycle policies end, health insurance policies can pick up and help cover the costs related to a personal injury.
 That being said, health insurance will not cover things like property damage or lost wages, so it is never enough just to have a health insurance policy.

-If you’ve been injured in a motorcycle accident and don’t have the insurance coverage you need for your medical bills, don’t wait to schedule a consultation with a car accident lawyer in Central Phoenix, AZ about your case.
+If you’ve been injured in a motorcycle accident and don’t have the insurance coverage you need for your medical bills, don’t wait to schedule a consultation with a car accident lawyer, about your case.